MahdiFarnaghi/intelli_geo/README.md

 After registration, Once logged in, navigate to the API Keys section.

 ##### Step 3: Create API key
-Create a new ChatGPT API key by clicking on `API Keys` to access the API Keys page.
+Create a new Cohere API key by clicking on `API Keys` to access the API Keys page.
 Then, click `+ New Trial key` and enter an optional name in the popup.
 Click 'Create secret key' to generate your unique alphanumeric API key.
 Be sure to save it somewhere safe.

 ![image](https://github.com/user-attachments/assets/ecc2ba35-6480-46cd-bf93-57834127302f)